If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve ever had.

 Breakfast food is my favorite food, which is evident by the large selection of breakfast recipes I have here on my blog.

-While I’ll never be able to choose my favorites, here are some delicious protein-packed breakfast recipes to check out:
+While I’ll never be able to choose my favorites, here are some delicious high-protein breakfast recipes to check out:

 - Protein Cinnamon Rolls